 Consequently, the war against Mobutu was a Pyrrhic victory—it smashed the ancien régime but lacked strong institutions to manage the power vacuum produced by their military triumph.
 Thus uncertainty—over how power was to be shared and how the new configuration of power was to be enforced—dominated the political environment.
 This uncertainty was felt domestically—as rival factions within the new Congolese government jockeyed for power—but also regionally—as the neighboring states had a major stake in who controlled the new Congo and the degree to which the new regime protected their security interests.
 The nexus between the two political dimensions—the internal and external—was particularly acute because of the Rwandan Patriotic Front’s direct involvement in the post-Mobutu regime.
 The RPF’s privileged place in the post-Mobutu order would give Kigali the capability to quickly and decisively shift the distribution of power within the new Congolese regime, but also alter the regional balance of power.
 This possibility would haunt Laurent-Désiré Kabila—the man the RPF installed in power.
 But it also alarmed neighbouring countries, which feared the costs to their own relative capabilities, status and influence of the RPF’s strengthened regional position; this led Zimbabwe, Tanzania and Angola to balance against the RPF.
 Consequently, as Kabila and the RPF became locked into a security dilemma in which each side saw no way out except eliminating the other, regional states, especially Angola, became reluctantly dragged into the conflict, intervening at the very last minute to save the Kabila government from the jaws of defeat at the hands of the RPF.

-Research for Why Comrades Go To War was generously supported by the John Fell Fund at Oxford University, the Harry Frank Guggenheim Foundation, and summer research grants from the College of William and Mary.
+Research for Why Comrades Go To War was generously supported by the John Fell Fund at Oxford University, the Harry Frank Guggenheim Foundation, and summer research grants from William & Mary.